 After you’ve adhered your pennies, you’ll want to seal over them with a strong sealant, and what better sealant than epoxy?
 Epoxy provides a tough, protective coating with excellent hardness that will give your penny surface the durability it needs.

-Check out our informative How-To video, showing the process of applying our Fx Poxy Flooring Epoxy product over a penny floor.
+Check out our informative How-To video, showing the process of applying our flooring epoxy over a penny floor.

 Creating a penny surface is an extremely time-consuming project.
 Regardless of your design, the process is extensive and requires a lot of tedious work.
 Expect to spend hours if not a whole day laying your pennies, the results however make the long process extremely worthwhile.